quitesimpleorg/exile.h/README.md

 We execute "cat()".
 The first call succeeds.
 In the second, we get an exception, because the subprocess "cat()" was launched in violated the policy (missing "rpath" vow).

 Naturally, there is a performance overhead.
-Certain challenges such pass-by-reference are yet to be solved.
+Certain challenges remain, such as the fact that being executed in a subprocess, we operate on copies, so handling references is not something that has been given much thought.
+There is also the fact that clone()ing from threads opens a can of worms.
+Hence, exile_launch() is best avoided in multi-threaded contexts.

 ## Status
 No release yet, experimental, API is unstable, builds will break on updates of this library.